 A group of skilled professionals are available to work with the firm as needed to assist clients across our several capabilities.
 These professionals' skill and experience cover research design and management, program evaluation, market research, survey design, quantitative analysis, computer modeling, literature retrieval, report writing, training delivery, process facilitation, Internet access, on-line service design, and many specific telematic applications.

-Dick Nelson is president of and senior research analyst for Integrated Transport Research (ITR), a Washington State non-profit corporation organized to advance new concepts in transportation planning and transportation investment decision making.
+Dick Nelson was president of and senior research analyst for Integrated Transport Research (ITR), a Washington State non-profit corporation organized to advance new concepts in transportation planning and transportation investment decision making.
 Under his direction, ITR pioneered the concept of least-cost transportation planning for metropolitan regions.

 Dick was principal investigator for a study of cost-effective regional transportation solutions in the Puget Sound region sponsored by the Energy Foundation.
 He also collaborated with John Niles on the Beyond Telecommuting study for the U.S. Department of Energy and University of California at Berkeley.
 While serving in the Washington State legislature, Dick cosponsored Washington State's growth management act and legislation improving state and regional transportation planning.